"I prayed for this child and the Lord granted me what I asked of Him"

 Generally, I am always tired...
 I mean who isn't?
 However this kinda tiredness deserved an award.
 12 hours at night, including 2 hour day naps.
 Growing another human is actually hard work on your body, your hormones are raging, and you're growing a whole new organ called a placenta to help your growing baby.

 Now if you know me, acne is something I am only faced with (no pun intended) when I am really stressed out.
 However, my hormones decided to throw shade at my pregnancy glow and grace me with tiny pimples all over my forehead.
 I have really good skin so this was pretty hard to deal with and those delicious chicken wings weren't helping either.
 To combat this, I started doing a natural homemade sugar scrub and clay mask twice a week.

 The wind could blow in the wrong direction and I would cry out in pain.
-Second trimester in, not much has changed.
+The second trimester in, not much has changed.
 Smh.

 And not the type you pump at the station...
 TMI?
 Sorry but I have to share.
-Thankfully my husband and I are very very veryyyyyy comfortable around each other, however, that doesn't stop his surprised facial expression when I let one out on the rear end!
-Burping and farting have literally become second nature in this pregnancy, gross but better in than out I say.
+Thankfully my husband and I are very very veryyyyyy comfortable around each other, however, that doesn't stop his surprised facial expression when I let one out the rear end!
+Burping and farting have literally become second nature in this pregnancy, gross but better out than in I say.

 Thanks for following my journey! x